Cypress trees for the desert southwest

 Blue Italian Cypress (Cupressus sempervirens ‘Glauca’)

 This tree will grow to about feet or so.
 It is a great ornamental tree for a front entrance or a showy landscape design.
-It can block the view of neighbors or nearby traffic.
-If trimmed correctly it can be used as a shade tree.
+It can block neighbors’ or nearby traffic’s view.
+If trimmed correctly, it can be used as a shade tree.

-Furthermore, It is an easy-care tree that rarely needs trimming and can be used for a good windbreak screen.
+Furthermore, it is an easy-care tree that rarely needs trimming and can serve as a good windbreak.
 Perfect for the Southwestern winds during spring.

 The Bald Cypress Trees

-One of the benefits of this tree is that the foliage will turn a nice bold bronze color during the fall seasons.
+One of the benefits of this tree is that the foliage will turn a nice bold bronze color during the fall season.
 Learn more about the Bald Cypress here.

-Like most conifers, Cypress trees will invade this tree, especially when conditions are consistently hot, dry, and arid.
-Spraying with a strong stream of water will keep these insects at bay, also spraying with neem will also help.
+Like most conifers, Cypress trees spider mites will invade this tree, especially when conditions are consistently hot, dry, and arid.
+Spraying with a strong stream of water will keep these insects at bay, and using neem oil will also help.

 Do you have comments or questions about this tree?
 Comment below.